 Overall winner: Is eToro better than Trading 212?

-As it goes, these are both good options for free trading and they are very similar.
-Both of these platforms offer a huge range of stocks, commission free trades and no trading limits.
-There aren’t any pre-made portfolios available though, so if you’re not keen on creating your own, neither of these would be suitable for you.
+As it goes, these are both good options for 0% commission share trading and they are very similar.
+Both of these platforms offer a huge range of stocks, commission-free stock trades and no trading limits.

 These are both great for beginners, as they allow you to give it a go for free and with fake money, making them both pretty good educational resources, too.